anush-data-portfolio/PayTrack/README.md

 3. **Data Transformation**: Implement necessary data transformations to ensure data consistency and accuracy.
 This may include data cleaning, validation, and standardization.

-4. **Dashboard Creation**: Generate a dashboard using Notion to visualize my work hours data, providing me with an easy-to-read summary.
+4. **Dashboard Creation**: Generate a dashboard using Streamlit to visualize my work hours data, providing me with an easy-to-read summary.

 ## Project Components